ibm-garage-ref-storefront/refarch-cloudnative-devops/README.md

         password: your-git-token-encoded
         username: your-git-username-encoded
     ```

+    Now run the following command to be able to retrieve resources for the `kabanero-pipeline` service account.

+   ``bash
+    oc adm policy add-cluster-role-to-user view system:serviceaccount:kabanero:kabanero-pipeline
+    ```

 3) Create web hook for the `devops-pipelines` repository you created on step 1.

 4) Deploy your pipeline, tasks, event bindings and trigger templates by running the following command in the `devops-pipelines` repo you created on step 1: